 The capacity reports show the planned allocations for the team members (3) and the team in total (4).
 However the capacity report does NOT take into account the workload of the JIRA project plans (iterations).

-On the top left you might to change the displayed information to show available remaining time for the team and team members or the effective team size (1).
+On the top left you might want to change the displayed information to show available remaining time for the team and team members or the effective team size (1).
 The effective team is calculated by multiplying the commitment to the team and the weekly workload divided by 40 hours.

 The capacity report can also be switched to a view the capacity for all team members including all plan allocations from other teams (5).
 This allows team leads to get the whole picture of his team members when they also have commitments to other teams.

 The granularity of the capacity report can be adjusted to a daily, weekly, monthly or quarterly basis (2).

 A program in Tempo is a collection of Tempo teams.
 A team can only belong to one program but a program can contain several teams.

 A program helps to view high level team plans in the program overview.

 The program overview can be accessed from Tempo > Program planning or from the Program icon on the top right.
 The program overview shows all team plans for JIRA projects for those teams that belong to the program.

 Team plans can be created and edited from the program timeline in the same manner as on the team timeline.